The Best Wine Fridges On The Market, According To Reviews

 Wine Enthusiast Classic 70 Dual Zone Wine Cellar

 The final wine fridge to look at from Wine Enthusiast is, in contrast with our previous entry, one of the biggest.
-The Wine Enthusiast Classic 70 Dual Zone Wine Cellar, however, is not the most expensive on this list.
-It costs about $850 at press time, putting it on the higher end, but not unattainable.
+The Wine Enthusiast Classic 70 Dual Zone Wine Cellar, however, is not the most expensive on this list — it's on the higher end, but not unattainable.
 Yes, it is a bit larger, but it has dual-zone temperature control, wire and wood shelving, LED lighting, and a thick glass door with UV coating.
 It also can hold up to 70 bottles, but still fit comfortably in an apartment.

 Buyers have said the Classic 70 is almost silent, holds temperature well, fits the desired bottles comfortably, and is beautiful.
 This may not be the right choice for you if you're more of a casual wine drinker, or won't be using the volume of bottles this unit holds in a timely fashion, but if you're looking to take your wine game up a notch, this is a solid option with almost 100 reviews, averaging around 4.5 stars.